 Since deep neural networks (DNN) are employed to capture the local features of image and video, it enables to capture of the minimal details of the image from the wider area and wide architecture.
 The multi-layer architecture of DNN with its better self-learning capabilities enables the models to recognize more complicated and effective system characteristics and functions in more intensive computational tasks in a very short amount of time.
 DNNs have been designed specifically to capture the density mapping characteristics as well as the accuracy count estimate of the crowd as deep learning has grown over the past few years, operating on the concept of the human neural network.
-All DNN models work well for feature detection such as audio detection, image detection, similarity detection, color detection, patch detection, traffic detection, etc. Therefore, there are varieties of deep neural network models available for different computational requirements: Convolutional Neural Networks (CNN), Recurrent Neural Networks (RNN), Encoder-Decoders, Long Short-Term Memory (LSTM), and Transformers are the most common models of DNN.
+All DNN models work well for feature detection such as audio detection, image detection, similarity detection, color detection, patch detection, traffic detection, etc. Therefore, there are varieties of deep neural networks (CNN), Recurrent Neural Networks (RNN), Encoder-Decoders, Long Short-Term Memory (LSTM), and Transformers are the most common models of DNN.